Mobile Applications Development

 Teaching results

-H. implement an appropriate numerical derivation or integration algorithm in the source code of the Android Xamarin.Forms mobile application when solving a programming problem
+H. Implement an appropriate numerical differentiation or numerical integration algorithm in the source code of an Android Xamarin.Forms mobile application.

 Indicative content